sematic-ai/sematic/docs/get-started.md

 This will open the app in your browser.

 {% hint style="info" %}
-This runs the Sematic app in your local machine.
+This runs the Sematic app on your local machine.
 To deploy it withing your cloud see [Deploying Sematic](deployment.md).
 {% endhint %}